Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_1.md

 Explains different techniques (XRT, XBUtil, and XSDB) to analyze the design by running on hardware and helps to choose from the following methodologies:<br />
  <a href="./Stage_1.md#AI-Engine-status-using-XRT"> &nbsp; &nbsp; &nbsp;- AI Engine status using XRT</a> - Using XRT is fast and the host executable can automatically reads the `xrt.ini` file to configure the runtime. - <br />
 <a href="./Stage_1.md#Manual-AI-Engine-status-using-the-XBUtil-utility">&nbsp; &nbsp; &nbsp;- Manual AI Engine Status Using the XBUtil Utility</a> - XBUtil is a standalone command utility included with XRT and does not require any special file to handle.
 You can directly use XBUtil commands on the console after boot.<br />
  <a href="./Stage_1.md#Deadlock-detection-using-XSDB">&nbsp; &nbsp; &nbsp; - Deadlock detection using XSDB</a> - XSDB runs independent of XRT and can analyze the results before, during, or after design runs.
-Also, you can use the XSDB for baremetal applications in addition to the Linux-based applications.<br />
+Also, you can use the XSDB for bare-metal applications in addition to the Linux-based applications.<br />
 </td>
 </tr>